rundeck/docs/docs/administration/cluster/loadbalancer/health-check.md

 node2.mydomain.com:4440/health
 172.31.5.111:4440/health
 ```

+This endpoint is enabled by default but can be disabled, see [Configuration](/administration/configuration/config-file-reference.html#load-balancer-health-endpoint).

 ### Authenticated Health Checks
 It is recommend to use unauthenticated health checks to reduce security exposure from load-balancer configurations.
 If you wish to use authenticated checks please ensure you are using the least privilege principle.